Treasury¶

 The transaction detail page shows:

-Transaction details: amount (color-coded green for incoming, red for outgoing), payment method, date, bank account, contact, linked order or purchase, cash register, structured communication, external IDs, tags, and free-text details.
+Transaction details: amount (color-coded green for incoming, red for outgoing), payment method, date, financial account, contact, linked order or purchase, structured communication, external IDs, tags, and free-text details.

 Invoice reconciliation: link the transaction to incoming or outgoing invoices.
 Gem Logic suggests matches based on amount and date.
 You can also search and browse unlinked invoices manually.
 Transactions are automatically matched to invoices when a structured communication or invoice reference is found in the transaction details.